-The original plus one copy of this form must be filed with the Dean.
+Provost Signature: Provost Printed/Typed Name: Provost Date: The original plus one copy of this form must be filed with the Dean.
 If the request is approved by the Dean, the original will be transmitted to Human Resource Records & Information Services, 4073 Wolverine Tower, 1281, recommending approval of the request.
+Form HR36620 Revised 10/2020 Available at: hr.umich.edu/human-resources-administrative-forms

-Form HR36620 Revised 10/2020
+Standard Practice Guide 201.30-2 Relating to Sabbatical Leaves of Absence

-Standard Practice Guide 201.30-2 Relating to Sabbatical Leaves of Absence Policy
+Policy